Limani123/Machine-Learnng-algorithm/README.md

 # Machine-Learnng-algorithm

-1. Clustering of the IRIS dataset using k -means and k -medoids algorithms.
+1. Clustering of the IRIS dataset using k -means and k -medoids algorithms using Matlab